— FAQ —

 If you're weighing up whether to book a call, or you've already booked one and want to do your homework first, this is the clearest place to start.
 Anything not covered here, just ask when we talk.

-Use the discovery call if you're ready to scope a project.
-Use the Clarity Session if you want strategic input and a plan before committing to anything bigger.
+Book the discovery call if you already know what you need and want to scope a project.
+Book the Clarity Session if you want strategic input and a plan before committing to anything bigger.

 For larger projects, yes.
 Specific terms are discussed at the scoping call so we can match them to the scope of the work.